 Saving Grace Pet Adoption Center receives stray pets found in Douglas County and brought in by Douglas County Animal Control, other local law enforcement agencies, and caring members of the public.

 Pets entering our shelter are checked for microchips, vaccinated, treated for fleas and worms, and groomed as necessary.

-Stray dogs are held for 72 hours with the hope that they will be re-united with their owner.
+Stray dogs are held for 72 hours in accordance with Oregon state law with the hope that they will be re-united with their owner.
 If the owner does not claim the pet, it is then evaluated for adoptability.

 IT IS IMPERATIVE TO NOTIFY:

 SAVING GRACE PET ADOPTION CENTER (541) 672-3907